mediatis/formrelay/Documentation/Configuration/Basic/Index.rst

 settings.fields.mapping.<field_name>
 ************************************

 The object ``settings.fields.mapping`` contains a list of all form field names that shall have a customised mapping to an external field defined by the destination.
-The logic by which the mapping of a field is happening is described in the section ``FieldMapper``.
+The logic by which the mapping of a field is happening is described in the section `FieldMapper <https://docs.typo3.org/p/mediatis/formrelay/draft/en-us/Configuration/Configuration_resolver/Index.html#fieldmapper>`__.

 The easiest way to setup a mapping is to use a simple string: